Helmeted Guineafowl Fact File

 The helmeted Guinea fowl has small rounded feathers coloured black and spotted with white that cover most of the body.
 Their head is bare skin and appears blue.
 A small wattle sits below the chin and is colored red.
 A red band runs around the top of the head.
-Their beak is a yellow colour.
+Their beak is yellow.
 On top of the head is a brown casque.

 They stand 42.5-47.5cm (17-19in) tall and may weigh up to 1.8kg (4lb)